Edgar Allan Poe Imagined a Space Life-Support System in 1835

 What is the story "Hans Pfaall" by Edgar Allan Poe about?

-Published in the Southern Literary Messenger in June 1835, "Hans Pfaall — A Tale" follows a character named Hans Pfaall who builds a revolutionary balloon and uses it to travel to the Moon on a 19-day voyage.
-The magazine initially promoted it as a genuine account of a real balloon ascension — a deliberate hoax that some readers apparently believed.
+Published in the Southern Literary Messenger in June 1835, "Hans Pfaall — A Tale" follows a character who builds a revolutionary balloon and uses it to travel to the Moon on a 19-day voyage.
+The magazine ran it as if it were a genuine account — a deliberate hoax, and one that some readers apparently took seriously.
 The story is now recognized as an early example of scientific fiction.
+Full text is available via the Edgar Allan Poe Society.

 How did Jules Verne respond to Poe's Hans Pfaall?